boazcstrike/total_war_modding/attila/bo_mod/readme.md

 - [Purpura Custodes V2](https://steamcommunity.com/sharedfiles/filedetails/?id=441128299)

 All rights belong to their respective creators.
 This work is non-commercial and intended solely for educational and modding purposes.

+#### more info

+in total war, primary missle weapon has alt_celctic_javelin_precursor, and the other doesnt have th precursor, what doe sit mean?

+ChatGPT said:
+In Total War, when a primary missile weapon has alt_celtic_javelin_precursor (or any _precursor variant), it means:

+That missile is thrown before engaging in melee.

+Key Behavior:
+Precursor javelins are thrown automatically when the unit charges or is charged.

+Non-precursor javelins require manual activation in ranged stance.

+Only one volley is thrown with precursor weapons.

+Used mainly by heavy infantry like Roman principes or Celtic warriors to soften up enemies before contact.

+Without precursor, the unit won't auto-throw on charge — you'd need to micro them to skirmish or stay ranged.